• Home

 Where are the Asian Games

 We’ve already seen the Indian Olympic Association (IOA) make some headway in securing a solid team for these games.
 But with only eight months left until the Asian Games, there are still plenty of spots up for grabs.
-But one of the biggest questions on the minds of many Indians is what the Indian contingent will be like at the games.
+One of the biggest questions on the minds of many Indians is what the Indian contingent will be like at the games.

 History of the Asian Games